The Property Owners Cheat Sheet: City of Alameda, CA

 Alameda Rent Control – What you need to know:

-- Ordinance 3148 only allows landlords to increase a tenant’s rent once in a 12-month period, but there is no cap on the amount of that rent increase.
+- Only allows landlords to increase a tenant’s rent once in a 12-month period, but there is no cap on the amount of that rent increase.

 - As of March 2016, rent increases above 5 percent are subject to review by the City’s Rent Review Advisory Committee.
 If a landlord or tenant disagrees with the Rent Review Advisory Committee’s decision, and the rental unit is a multi-family rental unit built before February 1995, either party may file a petition to have the rent increase determined by a neutral hearing officer whose decision is legally binding on the parties.